 Bright Futures Requirements for Eligibility

 The first step in submitting a successful Bright Futures scholarship application is to make sure you’re actually eligible for the scholarship.
-This isn’t something you can do at the last minute – meeting eligibility requirements for these awards requires more long-term thinking.
+This isn’t something you can do at the last minute – meeting eligibility requirements for these awards requires more long-term thinking about bright futures florida.

 Here are the general requirements that apply to all Bright Futures Scholarships: